Tony E. Godfrey, PhD

 About Dr. Godfrey

-Tony E. Godfrey, PhD, Associate Chair, Surgical Research and Associate Professor of Surgery, Boston University School of Medicine, earned a bachelor’s of science degree in biochemistry from Brunel University in England, followed by a doctorate in molecular biology and biochemistry, also from Brunel.
-He attended the University of California, San Francisco, for postdoctoral fellowships and managed UCSF’s Genome Analysis Core Facility.
+Tony E. Godfrey, PhD, earned a bachelor’s degree in biochemistry from Brunel University in England, followed by a doctorate in molecular biology and biochemistry, also from Brunel.
+He attended the University of California, San Francisco (UCSF), for postdoctoral fellowships and managed UCSF’s Genome Analysis Core Facility.

-Most recently, Dr. Godfrey was a Research Associate Professor in the Department of Surgery at the University of Rochester Medical Center in Rochester, NY.
-Prior to this he was an Associate Professor of Pathology at Mt.
-Sinai School of Medicine in New York, NY.
+Prior to joining the Boston University Chobanian & Avedisian School of Medicine faculty, Dr. Godfrey was a Research Associate Professor in the Department of Surgery at the University of Rochester Medical Center in Rochester, NY.

 Dr. Godfrey’s research is focused on cancer genetics and molecular pathology.
-Research projects use state-of-the-art genetic and genomic approaches to address clinical needs in the areas of cancer diagnosis, prognosis and therapy.
-Currently the major focus of Dr. Godfrey’s research is on Barrett’s esophagus and esophageal adenocarcinoma; a tumor with rapidly increasing incidence in the United States and other western countries.
-The Godfrey lab works closely with translational research teams comprised of surgeons, pathologists and oncologists in order to develop new molecular approaches to cancer detection, staging and treatment.
+Research projects use state-of-the-art genetic and genomic approaches to address clinical needs in the areas of cancer diagnosis, prognosis, and therapy.
+One focus of Dr. Godfrey’s research is on Barrett’s esophagus and esophageal adenocarcinoma; a tumor with rapidly increasing incidence in the United States and other western countries.
+The Godfrey lab works closely with translational research teams comprised of surgeons, pathologists, and oncologists in order to develop new molecular approaches to cancer detection, staging and treatment.